abw/badger-database-js/manual/query_builder.md

 ```

 For example, the `select()` method allows you to pass an array of
-two element.
+two elements.
 The first is the column name, the second is an alias.

 ```js
 db.select(['name', 'user_name']).from('users')